- If planning permission is needed

 The Planning Portal website has a useful interactive house and guidance for common householder projects to check whether your proposal is likely to need planning permission.
 Please note that this guidance should only be used as assistance.

 To check if you need planning permission, you can complete our online form to receive an informal response from us.
-The fee for householder enquiries is £40, and if you are enquiring about a proposed business use the fee is £115 which you can pay online.
 We aim to respond to your enquiry within 10 working days.
 You can also download a copy of the form.

 If you are considering lowering a kerb outside your property you will be unlikely to need planning permission if the property is on an unclassified road, however you may have to submit a dropped kerb vehicle crossing application from the local Highways Authority.